stephenslab/mixsqp-paper/README.md

 Algorithms for solving the "mixture distribution" optimization problem.
-See [here](https://stephenslab.github.io/mixopt) for an overview of the problem, including results of our experiments.
+See [here](https://stephenslab.github.io/mixopt) for an overview of the problem and results of our experiments.

 ## License